×

 • Stroke infertility

 Not all obese people should undergo this treatment.
-Therefore, screening procedures are carried out to determine your suitability for this surgery.
+As a result, screening procedures are conducted to assess your eligibility for this surgery.

 Gastric Bypass